 “Lots of people have heard about the ‘ACAT’ assessments”, says Mari, “which stand for Aged Care Assessment Team.
 This is a comprehensive assessment which you need to be approved for a Home Care Package.”

-For CHSP funding, you need a ‘RAS’ assessment – Regional Services Assessment.
+For CHSP funding, you need a ‘RAS’ assessment from the Regional Assessment Service.

 So how do you know which one to get?

 “To get either assessment, people need to register with My Aged Care.
 They will chat to you over the phone and refer you for the option they think you need.”